Greg Evans (American football)

-Gregory Gerard Evans (born June 28, 1971) is a former American football safety in the National Football League (NFL) for the Buffalo Bills and the Washington Redskins.
-He played college football at Texas Christian University.
+Gregory Gerard Evans (born June 28, 1971) is an American former professional football player who was a safety in the National Football League (NFL) for the Buffalo Bills and the Washington Redskins.
+He played college football for the TCU Horned Frogs.

 Evans is currently employed with the City of Dallas Fire and Rescue Department.
-He currently holds the rank of captain.
+He currently holds the rank of Deputy Chief.
 He also holds certifications as a state-certified firefighter and paramedic.
 He has been employed with Dallas Fire Rescue since 1999.